Warsinger/tower-defense-go/README.md

 # Tower Defense
 Simple tower defense game.

+Graphics and sounds by Matt, with photos of Lego creations by Nathan.

 ## Rules
 * Towers can shoot and have health equal to their ammo.
     * When ammo or health runs out it disappears.